Angaaray (1998 film)

-Angaaray is a 1998 Indian Hindi-language action thriller film produced by Madhu Ramesh Behl on Rose Movies Combines banner, directed by Mahesh Bhatt.
+Angaaray is a 1998 Indian Hindi-language action film produced by Madhu Ramesh Behl on Rose Movies Combines banner, directed by Mahesh Bhatt.
 It stars Akshay Kumar, Nagarjuna, Pooja Bhatt, Sonali Bendre and music is composed by Anu Malik and Aadesh Shrivastava.

 It is inspired by the American film State of Grace.
-Mahesh Bhatt again used the same theme in his 2003 film Footpath starring Aftab Shivdasani and directed by Vikram Bhatt.
+Mahesh Bhatt again used the same theme in his 2003 film Footpath.
+The film was dubbed and released in Telugu as Rowdy in 2003.

 Plot

-Bangalore-based police inspector Amar (Akshay Kumar) is approached by Mumbai's police commissioner, Vinod Talwar (Naresh Suri), and is assigned the task to go undercover and locate and kill the killer(s) of a businessman, Khanna.
-Amar soon finds out that the culprit is his childhood friend, Raja Lokhande (Nagarjuna) He is also called King Nag.
-Amar's other childhood friends, Jaggu Lokhande (Paresh Rawal) and Surya (Irfan Kamal), are also working for Lala Roshan Lal (Gulshan Grover), a major ganglord.
+Bangalore-based police inspector Amar Mehra is approached by Mumbai's police commissioner, Vinod Talwar, and is assigned the task to go undercover and locate and kill the killer(s) of a businessman, Khanna.
+Amar soon finds out that the culprit is his childhood friend, Raja Lokhande He is also called King Nag.
+Amar's other childhood friends, Jaggu Lokhande and Surya, are also working for Lala Roshan Lal, a major ganglord.
 He joins their gang as well using their friendship.

-Meanwhile, Amar rekindles an old flame with his childhood sweetheart, Pooja (Pooja Bhatt), who is Surya's sister.
+Meanwhile, Amar rekindles an old flame with his childhood sweetheart, Pooja, who is Surya's sister.
 Pooja has distanced herself from her brother and friends as she wants to lead an honest life.
 Amar tells her that they can be reformed.
 Meanwhile, Lala starts to suspect Amar to be a mole in the gang after an encounter goes wrong.
 Jaggu confronts Amar, who denies it, supported by Raja.
 Jaggu then tells him to kill a police inspector to prove himself.
 Amar agrees and Pooja, in anger, distances herself from him as well.
 Amar shoots the police inspector in front of the gang and has proved his worth.

 However, it is later revealed that the shootout was a hoax.
 Vinod confronts Amar telling him that he is not killing Raja and others because they are his childhood friends.
 Amar still insists that he can reform them and that Lala is the only actual culprit.
 Meanwhile, Surya tries to make up with Pooja and asks for her to tie rakhi on his wrist.
 At the same time, Lala's brother enters lusting after her.
 This anger Surya who beats him very hard.
 Lala hides at home, but when Amar and Raja go out to look out for the police, Jaggu calls him outside.
 It turns out that Jaggu betrayed Surya and gets him killed.